Russian drone attack in Odesa region hits Danube port infrastructure - Ukraine | Law-Order

 - Ukraine

-Russia launched a 3 1/2-hour drone attack on the southern parts of the Odesa region early on Sunday, hitting a Danube River port infrastructure and injuring at least two people, Kyiv said.
+Russia launched a 3 1/2-hour drone attack on southern parts of the Odesa region on Sunday, hitting Danube River port infrastructure and injuring at least two people, Ukrainian officials said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)